 Homework will be assigned 6 times during the semester to prepare students with the type of questions encountered in exams.
-The solutions will be discussed in class.
+The solutions will be posted after the deadlines and, if needed, will be further discussed during office hours.

 Programming Assignments